jasoncorbett/cli/README.md

 #### Values from the Environment

-You can also have the default value set from the environment via `EnvVar`.  e.g.
+You can also have the default value set from the environment via `EnvVars`.  e.g.

 <!-- {
   "args": ["&#45;&#45;help"],